nmunro/malaga/README.md

  - MALAGA_MYSQL_PASSWORD
  - MALAGA_PORT

-The value for `MALAGA_BULK_DATA` is "https://api.scryfall.com/bulk-data"
+ * The value for `MALAGA_BULK_DATA` is "https://api.scryfall.com/bulk-data"
-The value for `MALAGA_SETS` is "https://api.scryfall.com/sets"
+ * The value for `MALAGA_SETS` is "https://api.scryfall.com/sets"

+ When you have decided values for these, you will need to create a file `/etc/profile.d/malaga.sh` and export these using the `export` command.

 ### Install Quicklisp